 “Why would people want to listen to me?”

-This leads to me getting “distracted” by something else, like watching a show, suddenly NEEDING to go through all of the crap in the bathroom cupboard (“I forgot I had this lotion from 2006!), or some other chore that I invent to detract me from the initial task.
+This leads to me getting “distracted” by something else, like watching a show, suddenly NEEDING to go through all of the crap in the bathroom cupboard (“I forgot I had this lotion from 2006!), or some other chore that I invent to distract me from the initial task.

 I would like to give you some all-star advice on how to cure yourself of PPP syndrome, but the truth is I’m still searching myself.